 Creating automation principals

 You can create an automation principal, which defines a user credential that can be used for accessing external systems.
-Automation Principals are used primarily by agents to map access using a specific credential, most commonly a user name and password, on an endpoint, instead of using the traditional impersonation method.
+Automation Principles are used primarily by agents to map access using a specific credential, most commonly a username and password, on an endpoint, instead of using the traditional impersonation method.

 You can define an automation principal to access a server running any supported operating system.
 Some common uses for automation principals are:

 - Microsoft Windows user mapping — Map one or more RBAC roles to a local or domain user on a managed server.

 - Agent installation — Access servers where you want to run agent installations.

 - TrueSight Orchestration — Integrate Workflow Jobs with TrueSight Orchestration.

 - LDAP server access — Access an LDAP server such as an Active Directory server.

 If your principal is used to map to an Active Directory account, the managed host must be a member of the appropriate Active Directory domain.
 Non-AD Automation Principals can use local authentication.

 This procedure lets you map multiple roles to an automation principal.
 Alternatively, you can map a particular role to an automation principal (see Role - Agent ACL).
 Rather than mapping automation principals to roles, you can accomplish the same mapping on a server-by-server basis using server properties.
 For information, see Using server properties to map automation principals for Windows user mapping.